Determinantal Sieving: Subgraph problems

 The second result regards subgraph isomorphism.
 Given graphs $G$ and $H$, the problem of checking whether $H$ is a subgraph of $G$ parameterized by $|V(H)|$ can be either FPT, as when $H$ is a path, or W[1]-hard, as when $H$ is a clique.
 More generally, \textsc{Subgraph Isomorphism} is FPT by $|V(H)|$ if $H$ comes from a family of graphs with bounded treewidth (originally shown using the colour-coding technique of Alon et al.~\cite{AlonYZ95}), and there is good evidence that no more general such class exists~\cite{BringmannS21,Marx10twd}.
 In general, the parameterized complexity of subgraph isomorphism problems has been extensively and meticulously investigated~\cite{JansenM15,MarxP14everything}.

 In fact, one of the fastest methods for \textsc{Subgraph Isomorphism} works via an arithmetic circuit for evaluating the \emph{homomorphism polynomial}~\cite{FominLRSR12}, allowing for the randomized detection of a subgraph $H$ with $|V(H)|=k$ and of treewidth $w$ in time $O(2^kn^{w+1})$.
 Furthermore, the exponent $w+1$ here is optimal, up to plausible conjectures~\cite{BringmannS21}.
 We observe that this running time is compatible with an additional constraint that the copy of $H$ found in $G$ should be independent in a given linear matroid.
+Since we in this application care about the concrete polynomial factor, unlike in the rest of the paper, we make an additional assumption that field operations can be performed in $k^{O(1)}$ time.
+As briefly discussed in Section~\ref{subsec:conventions}, this covers many but not all matroids in common use in parameterized complexity.

 \begin{theorem} Let $G$ and $H$ be undirected graphs, $k=|V(H)|$ and $n=|V(G)$.
 Let a tree decomposition of $H$ of width $w$ be given.
 Also let $M$ be a matroid over $V(G)$.
 If $M$ is represented over a field of characteristic 2, then in randomized time $O(2^k \cdot k^{O(1)} \cdot n^{w+1})$ and polynomial space we can detect whether there is a subgraph of $G$ isomorphic to $H$ whose vertex set is independent in $M$.
 Similarly, given $M$ over $V(G) \cup E(G)$ in time $O(2^{k+E(H)} \cdot k ^{O(1)} \cdot n^{w+1})$ we can detect a subgraph of $G$ isomorphic to $H$ whose edge and vertex set, are independent in $M$.
 Here, we assume that field operations over $\F$ take at most $k^{O(1)}$ time.
 Over a general field, the algorithm needs $O^*(4^r)$ space and the running time becomes $O(2^{\omega r} k^{O(1)} n^{w+1})$, or $O(4^r k^{O(1)} n^{w+1})$ if a path decomposition of $H$ of width $w$ is provided instead of a tree decomposition.
 Here, $r=k$ if $M$ is over $V(G)$ and $r=k+|E(G)|$ if $M$ is over $V(G) \cup E(G)$. \end{theorem}